ckan/ckan/doc/extensions/validators.rst

 Validators in CKAN are user-defined functions that serves two purposes:

-* ensure that input satisfies requirements
+* Ensuring that the input satisfies certain requirements
-* convert the input into expected form
+* Converting the input to an expected form

 Validators can be defined as a function that accepts one, two or four arguments.
-But these implementation details must not bother you, as one must never call validators directly.
-Instead, :py:func:`ckan.plugins.toolkit.navl_validate` function must be used whenever input requires validation.
+But this is an implementation detail and validators should not be called directly.
+Instead, the :py:func:`ckan.plugins.toolkit.navl_validate` function must be used whenever input requires validation.